Rohan-gautam-repo/Scanner/Crawler/README.md

 ```

 Each scan is assigned a unique ID that can be used to retrieve the results later.
 The scan ID is displayed in the console output after a scan is completed.

+## XSS Detection Features

+The scanner includes a sophisticated XSS (Cross-Site Scripting) detection module that:

+1. **Comprehensive Detection:** Scans both form inputs and URL parameters for XSS vulnerabilities
+2. **Advanced Payloads:** Tests with a comprehensive list of XSS payloads targeting different contexts
+3. **Context Analysis:** Identifies the context where XSS payloads are reflected (script, attribute, HTML)
+4. **Detailed Reporting:** Provides detailed information about detected vulnerabilities including:
+   - Vulnerability type and severity
+   - Affected parameters/inputs
+   - XSS type (script tag, event handler, etc.)
+   - Layman explanation of consequences if not fixed
+5. **Bypass Detection:** Identifies successful attempts to bypass basic XSS filters

+The scanner integrates these results with Firebase for centralized vulnerability management.

 ## License